-GISH registration is now open, and, barring extensions, will close at 11:59pm Pacific Time on July 13.
+GISH registration is now open, and has been extended to close at 11:59pm Pacific Time on July 17.
 It costs $21.08 to play – which covers administration as well as the aforementioned donation – but if you can’t afford the registration fee, you can apply for a “Gisholarship” – which equals free Hunt registration paid for by another member of the GISH community.
 Gisholarships also count towards the animal rescue campaign, so players and non-players alike who wish to support can donate registrations anonymously, or gift registrations to friends.

 If you want to join Misha Collins in his crusade to be a rebel with a cause, you know what to do.
 On your marks… Get set… GISH!